 Choosing Your Theme

-After searching the Market for real estate themes, I was drawn to Realty.
+After searching the Market for real estate themes and browsing free real estate WordPress themes, I was drawn to Realty.
 It has been beautifully designed and has the perfect set of features for what we need today:

 - Built using Bootstrap 3.3.1.